 New opportunities in a changing oil & gas market

 At the moment, the low oil and gas prices are top of mind since the pricing has direct repercussions on projects in the industry.
-Many missions are on hold and new projects are starting more slowly.
+Many missions are on hold, and new projects are starting more slowly.
 Oil and gas supplies are still available but are often difficult to extract.
-The raw materials are located deep in the sea or the circumstances in which they can be found are extreme.
+The raw materials are located deep in the sea, or the circumstances in which they can be found are extreme.
 Exploitation is thus expensive because it requires costly technology.
 Of course, there are still plenty of parties here who are benefiting.
 Right now, a weak dollar makes doing business with the US favorable for European companies.
 Trading with the Americans is currently about 30 percent cheaper than it was in the past.

 So, how can a profit be made from LNG?
 The key is to cut costs and operate more efficiently.
 For this, you need to invest in innovative systems and installations.
 Especially now, at a time when we are at the height of the economic crisis.
 The recession should be bringing new techniques to optimize operations.
 I plead for countercyclical investments in preparation for when the market picks up again, permanently.
-By using smarter solutions, operators will be able to do more with fewer people and thus, save money.
+By using more innovative solutions, operators will be able to do more with fewer people and thus, save money.
 This is also sensible given the disappearance of all the workplace knowledge lost to an aging population.
-Put this knowledge into intelligent engineering tools, so that the younger generations still have access to the necessary tools.
+Put this knowledge into intelligent engineering tools so that the younger generations still have access to the necessary tools.

 Preferably, investment has already begun in the first stages of development for oil extraction in a new place even though the tendency here is to save on investment.
 However, this is only beneficial in the short term.
 A large amount of the expenses will come only when the factory is in use.
 Maintenance costs of a factory and its expected lifetime upkeep are often not included in its construction costs.
 A new development is charged in the CAPEX and sits on the balance sheet, while maintenance belongs on OPEX.
-If the two budgets are integrated, and innovative techniques are bought together in the beginning, this can result in cost savings for future decades.
+If the two budgets are integrated, and innovative techniques are bought together initially, this can result in cost savings for future decades.
 Upgrading a plant once it is built is much more radical and costly.
 Fortunately, this longer-term view is increasingly espoused by clients and can be seen in projects in Saudi Arabia and other countries in the Middle East already.
-It’s now a best practice but will be commonplace in the future.
+It’s now a best practice but will be common place in the future.

 Wouter Last, president of Hint